European shares fall as debt woes hit Greek stocks

 The lingering uncertainty over Greece’s debt problems has come against a volatile market backdrop in which yields on German Bunds rose to eight-month highs earlier this week.

-U.S. jobs growth accelerated sharply in May and wages picked up, signs of momentum in the economy that could put a September interest rate hike from the Federal Reserve back on the table.

-Non-farm payrolls increased 280,000 last month, the largest gain since December, the Labor Department said on Friday.
+Investors were also awaiting U.S. jobs data, due at 1230 GMT and expected to underpin expectations of a rate hike as early as September.

+This would probably further lift bond yields across the world but might benefit euro zone shares by pushing down the euro on currency markets, traders said, with a weak euro typically good for European exporters.

-Economists polled by Reuters had expected the non-farm payrolls report to show U.S. employers added 225,000 jobs.
+Economists polled by Reuters expect May’s non-farm payrolls report to show U.S. employers added 225,000 jobs.

-Even though the U.S. data pushed up the U.S. dollar against the euro, with a weak euro currency typically benefiting European exporters, traders said worries over Greece meant that the region’s stock markets remained under pressure.

-“The solid U.S. data could lift the European stock markets, but the central focus remains on Greece which is still unclear and bringing an element of fear to the markets,” said ActivTrades chief market analyst Carlo Alberto de Casa.
+“It’s going to have to be higher than 300,000 to reawaken thoughts of a June (U.S. rate) hike,” said Andy Ash, head of sales at ADM Investor Services.

 Asset performance in 2015: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Liisa Tuhkanen and Francesco Canepa; Editing by Mark Heinrich)
+Today’s European research round-up (Additional reporting by Liisa Tuhkanen and Sudip Kar-Gupta; Editing by Mark Heinrich)